tsgates/arch-wiki-markdown/wiki/Lenovo_Ideapad_Y560.md

 within new logical partitions inside.
-Installing the bootloader to /dev/sda will allow it to boot into all of the operating systems, though you will need to chainload windows (chainloader +1 boot option, see the Beginner's Guide for an example).
+Installing the bootloader to /dev/sda will allow it to boot into all of the operating systems, though you will need to chainload windows (chainloader +1 boot option, see the Beginners' guide for an example).

 Graphics
 --------